dpinela/Transcendence/README.md

 - **Add Charms**: determines whether the Transcendence charms are added to the item pool.
-- **Increase Max Charm Cost By**: if Add Charms is on, increases the maximum number of charms that Salubra may require to buy her items, by up to 14.
+- **Increase Max Charm Cost By**: if Add Charms is on, increases the maximum number of charms that Salubra may require to buy her items, by up to 15.
+- **Logic Options**: allows the abilities given by some Transcendence charms to be considered by the randomizer logic.
+See [LOGICSPOILERS.md](LOGICSPOILERS.md) for details on what each option does.

+To avoid revealing the names of the charms prematurely, they are hidden in the Logic Options menu until you obtain the charm in-game.

-# Dependencies
+# Dependency Mods

 - ItemChanger
 - SFCore
 - MagicUI
-- HK 1.5

 # License